 Amongst Christians it may involve joining a cult.
 Separating oneself from normal society and joining those who have a "higher" understanding and deeper devotion than we have ourselves.
 And thence engaging and joining in extreme expressions of that particular religion, as a way of both gaining acceptance by that group, as well as what we perceive as pleasing God.

-In Muslim minorities I suspect this is the road to extremism and potentially serious acts of violence towards "unbelievers".
+I suspect this is the road to extremism and potentially serious acts of violence towards others.